What To Do If the Laptop Ban Goes Global

 Hmmm . . . maybe airlines need to offer more options for passengers willing to pay more for tickets?
 Like, Muslims are banned, but laptops are allowed (t

+For pete's sake, you're trying to claim Trump wants to allow laptops on planes when the discussion is about a Trump administration ban on laptops on flights?

+What!?!
+How could a loaner laptop be even slightly useful?
+Nearly everything I do with my laptop requires installing hundreds of dollars in software, much of which allows a limited number of installations, thus making it infeasible to install it on a loaner even if I wanted to.
+And even if I could get past the installation limit, it would still take the better part of an hour with a fast In

 Ready to send your private data somewhere ?
-(Score:2)
+(Score:3)

 How do you know what OS / backdoor is on that laptop/device ?